IE-bank-team/ie-bank-infrastructure/modules/network/virtual-network/virtual-network-peering/README.md

 ### Parameter: `localVnetName`

 The name of the parent Virtual Network to add the peering to.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string